AnelMusic/anelmusic.github.io/posts/prompt-caching.md

+---
+layout: default
+title: The most important metric for Agentic AI
+---

 # KV Cache Optimization for Agentic AI

 ## A production engineering guide to prompt caching, masking, and making your agent economically and latently scalable